TABLE OF CONTENTS

 1. Your new nonprofit donor purchases a recurring membership online.

 This transaction requires the donor to enter their debit or credit card information to start the payment process.
-This could occur through your online payment gateway, mobile app, or an over-the-phone service.
-There are different options for ecommerce, MOTO (mail order, telephone order), and mobile transactions.
+This could occur through your online payment gateway, mobile app, or over-the-phone service.
+There are different options for eCommerce, MOTO (mail order, telephone order), and mobile transactions.
 But no matter how you decide to start the collection process, the intention is to begin the membership process with a donation.

 2. Donation information is verified and sent through the payment gateway.